Energy-momentum tensor and helicity for gauge fields coupled to a pseudo-scalar inflaton: Adiabatic Expansion and Regularization

 As said, the fourth order adiabatic expansion of the mode functions is sufficient to generate the same UV divergences of the bare integrals in Eqs.~\eqref{eqn:Idiv} and \eqref{eqn:Jdiv}.
 However, the fourth order expansion also generates logarithmic IR divergences since gauge fields are massless.
 One way to avoid the IR divergence is to use the mass term in Eq.~\eqref{eqn:adievoeq} as an IR regulator\footnote{See Ref.~\cite{Ferreiro:2018oxx} for an interpretation of the mass regulator $\mu$ in terms of running the coupling constant.}.
 In this way we get for the energy density:

 Analogously, for the helicity term we get:

 Note that our WKB ansatz correctly reproduce the the UV divergences of the energy density and helicity terms.
-As already known, the fourth order adiabatic expansions leads also to finite terms, including a term with a logarithmic dependence on the effective mass regulator.
+As already known, the fourth order adiabatic expansions leads also to finite terms, including a term with a logarithmic dependence on the effective mass regulator; note that in Eqs.~\eqref{energyadifin} and \eqref{helicityadifin} all the terms in $\mu$ which are regular for $\mu \rightarrow 0$ are omitted.
 Let us also comment on the term independent on $\xi$, i.e. $H^4/(480 \pi^2)$ in Eq.~\eqref{energyadifin}.
 This term is generated by the fourth order adiabatic subtraction and is connected to the conformal anomaly.
 The term we find corresponds to twice the result for a massless conformally coupled scalar field, i.e. $H^4/(480 \pi^2)=2\times H^4/(960 \pi^2)$ \cite{Bunch:1978gb,Birrell:1982ix}, as expected since the two physical states $A_\pm$ behave like two conformally coupled massless scalar fields for $\xi=0$ \footnote{It was recently shown in Ref.~\cite{Chu:2016kwv} that in case of photons the standard result $\langle T \rangle /4 =-31 H^4/(480 \pi^2)$ can be obtained by adiabatic regularization only by including Faddeev-Popov fields.
 On the other hand, it is possible to get the same result without consideration of the Faddeev-Popov ghosts by, first, calculating the photon vacuum polarization in the closed static FLRW (Einstein) universe in which all geometric terms in the trace conformal anomaly become zero and a non-zero average photon energy density arises due to the Casimir effect~\cite{St76}, and then using the known form of the conserved vacuum polarization tensor in a conformally flat space-time that produces the $R_{\mu\nu}R^{\mu\nu}-\frac{1}{3}R^2$ term in the trace anomaly.
 Note that the same procedure yields the correct answer for spins $s=0,\frac{1}{2}$, too.}.

 An alternative procedure to avoid IR divergences in the adiabatic subtraction is to introduce a time independent IR cutoff $k=c$ in the adiabatic integrals.
 In this way we obtain for the energy density and helicity term, respectively: